openplanet-nl/nadeoapi-docs/docs/core/index.md

 * `https://prod.trackmania.core.nadeo.online/api/routes?usage=Client` - Shows endpoints intended for clients
 * `https://prod.trackmania.core.nadeo.online/api/routes?usage=Server` - Shows endpoints intended for servers

-Important to note is that at the time of writing, servers do not have access to the [display names API](/core/accounts/display-names), which is why most API usage should be using the Ubisoft authentication method rather than the dedicated server method.
+Dedicated server accounts do not have access to all accounts-related endpoints, which is why it's recommended to use the Ubisoft authentication method rather than the dedicated server method.

 ## Endpoints history
 We are tracking this endpoint API [through Github](https://github.com/openplanet-nl/core-api-tracking/commits/master) for changes Nadeo makes in real time.
 This is also pushed to [Discord](https://openplanet.dev/link/discord) in our `#announce` channel.